 Posted by Salvatore J. Zambri, founding member and partner.

-Aldi Grocery Stores and Raley’s Family of Fine Foods recently voluntarily recalled all frozen raspberries and frozen berry mixes containing raspberries made by Wawona Frozen Foods because of a potential risk of Hepatits A contamination.
+Aldi Grocery Stores and Raley’s Family of Fine Foods recently voluntarily recalled all frozen raspberries and frozen berry mixes containing raspberries made by Wawona Frozen Foods because of a potential risk of Hepatitis A contamination.

 The Centers for Disease Control and Prevention (CDC) provide an overview of Hepatitis A:

 Hepatitis A is a vaccine-preventable, communicable disease of the liver caused by the hepatitis A virus (HAV).
 It is usually transmitted person-to-person through the fecal-oral route or consumption of contaminated food or water.
 Hepatitis A is a self-limited disease that does not result in chronic infection.
 Most adults with hepatitis A have symptoms, including fatigue, low appetite, stomach pain, nausea, and jaundice, that usually resolve within 2 months of infection; most children less than 6 years of age do not have symptoms or have an unrecognized infection.
 Antibodies produced in response to hepatitis A infection last for life and protect against reinfection.
 The best way to prevent hepatitis A infection is to get vaccinated.

 According to the U.S. Food & Drug Administration (FDA) announcement, the recalled frozen raspberries were imported from Chile.
 The excerpt from the FDA listed below details the affected products: